 This one’s for the wine lovers out there – although, you COULD drink something else in the wine glass, but that’s not the point.
 Have you ever wanted to get in the shower or a hot bath but didn’t want to leave your drink of choice?
 With this wine holder, you can easily get clean while sipping you wine- I mean, “adult juice”.

 A massage chair is a big investment that’ll help you work out those tense and tender spots on your body, but it’s TOTALLY worth it.
 Trust me.
 I have my own massage chair at home and use it every single night as a way to relax and decompress.
 Back massagers are ok, but this is the best gift with tons of health benefits.
 It may seem like a lot, but when you can relax those tense muscles at home you’ll see why this is a must-have.

 Listen, sometimes you just gotta get up and get moving!
 Having a (bluetooth!) turntable is similar to having a regular bluetooth speaker.
 The only difference is that in MY opinion, a turntable looks MUCH cooler, and is perfect if you happen to be a vinyl collector.
 It’s also portable, so you can dance and otherwise jazz out to music wherever you want.

 13. Acupressure Mat & Pillow

 Maybe instead of the massage chair, you get this acupressure mat.
-Acupressure helps to naturally release muscle tension and releases endorphins that block pain.
+Acupressure helps to naturally release muscle tension and releases endorphins that block pain, as well as improve many areas of your overall health.
 I have tried it myself and the warming sensation you get from acupressure is so relaxing.
 The included pillow supports your neck so you can have more holistic pain relief as well.

 14. Meditation Cushion